MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 :::image type="content" source="media/get-started/urls.png" alt-text="Screenshot of command output listing endpoint URLs.":::

 > [!NOTE]
-> You can call `azd up` as many times as you like to both provision and deploy your solution, but you only need to provide the `--template` parameter the first time you call it to get the code locally.
-Subsequent `azd up` calls do not require the template parameter.
-If you do provide the parameter, all your local source code will be overwritten if you agree to overwrite when prompted.
+> You can call `azd up` as many times as you like to both provision and deploy updates to your solution.

 ## [Codespaces](#tab/codespaces)